webcodesk/webcodesk/BeginnerTutorial.md

 <img src="./img/pic16.png?raw=true" />

 It means that when the application starts the `title` property of the `titlePanel` instance received a value from the `title` event of the `initialTitle` function.
-Exactly that logic we draw that on the diagram.
+Exactly that logic we draw on the diagram.

 ### The second diagram